-On this page there is a selection of stories, flash fiction, poems and memoirs published in previous Fish Anthologies.
+Read a selection of short stories, flash fiction, poems and memoirs published in previous Fish Anthologies.
 This widely acclaimed anthology, published annually since 1994, contains the winning stories from the Fish Short Story Prize.
 Since 2009 The short stories have been joined by the winners of the Fish Poetry Prize, the Fish Flash Fiction Prize and, more recently, the Fish Short Memoir Prize.

 The contents of the Fish Anthologies have been selected by well known writers and poets (Previous Judges)

 Writers who have entered our Writing Contests online will know that they can read their own short stories online by going to their author pages.

 Really good stories like these . . . don't read like they were written.

 They read like they simply grew on the page.

 Joseph O'Connor (previous judge of the Fish Short Story Prize)

 was the winning short story in the Fish Short Story prize and was published in The Fish Anthology 2012